Invasions of Epidamnus

-Two invasions of Epidamnus by Illyrian forces deployed by Queen Teuta attacking the Greek cities of Epirus took place as part of the Illyrian Wars in spring 229 BC.
+Two invasions of Epidamnus by Illyrian forces deployed by Queen Teuta attacking the Greek colonies on the Illyrian coast took place as part of the Illyro-Roman Wars in spring 229 BC.

 Prelude

 In 230 BC, the Illyrians had defeated an Epirote army of Phoenice and prepared to engage a second Greek army, but were called back by Queen Teuta to stop an Illyrian defection to Dardania.
 Teuta quickly crushed the revolt, and set about taking control of remaining territories in the Adriatic not already under Illyrian control.
 She began the siege of Issa the same year and sent a large fleet into the Adriatic, which attacked Epidamnus, Corcyra and Apollonia in spring 229 BC.

-The battle
+Battle

 The Illyrians landed at the port of Epidamnus in spring 229 BC, with the pretext of collecting food and water.
 The Greeks were careless and allowed the Illyrians to enter, with the latter concealing swords to prepare for an assault.
 They killed the guards of the gate tower and quickly took part of much of the walls of Epidamnus.
 Eventually, the citizens formed a resistance and pushed the Illyrians outside of the city.
 The Illyrians then left Epidamnus and joined other Illyrians who were heading southwards towards Corcyra.